iFactory3D/Firmware/README.md

 _You can find a more detailed explanation in the filelist above, called "Quickguide.txt"_

-_Stay conncected with us on GitHub, GitLab and Bitbucket!_
+_Stay conncected with us on GitHub and GitLab!_

 # This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.